MonRos3/goal-buddy/README.md

 Given that the logged-in user has provided a goal and date, when they click enter then they are taken to a page to help break the big goal down into smaller milestones.

-US#2: As a user setting a big goal, I want to dafs so that I can [achieve some goal].
+US#2: As a user setting a big goal, I want to succeed on taking steps toward my goal even when the motivation isn't there so that I can eventually reach my big goal.

-Given that [context], when [some action is carried out] then [a set of observable outcomes should occur].
+Given that I am setting a big goal, when I set a goal and goal date then I should be prompted with questions to better connect with why I want this goal.

-US#3: As a logged in user who has entered a goal and date, I want to break the goal into smaller, achievable milestons so that I can make measurable progress towards the big goal.
+US#3: As a user setting a big goal, I want to break the goal into smaller, achievable milestons so that I can make measurable progress towards the big goal.

-Given that [context], when [some action is carried out] then [a set of observable outcomes should occur].
+Given that I have provided a goal and goal time and why, when I proceed in setting my goal then I should be prompted to set smaller milestones and set goal dates for each milestone.

-US#4: As a logged-in user, I want to [perform some task] so that I can [achieve some goal].
+US#4: As a logged-in user who has set a goal, I want to update my goal progress so that I can stay on track or adjust my goal timeline.

-Given that [context], when [some action is carried out] then [a set of observable outcomes should occur].
+Given that I am on my goals page, when I select edit or update goal then I should be directed to a page where I can edit the goal or update my progress.

 US#5: As a logged-in user, I want to [perform some task] so that I can [achieve some goal].

 Given that [context], when [some action is carried out] then [a set of observable outcomes should occur].

-US#6: As a [type of user], I want to [perform some task] so that I can [achieve some goal].
+US#6: As a logged-in user, I want to [perform some task] so that I can [achieve some goal].

 Given that [context], when [some action is carried out] then [a set of observable outcomes should occur].